Aleksandar Cvetković (politician): Politician and administrator

 Cvetković joined the Socialist Party in 1990 and became a member of the party's main board in 1992.
-He was selected as the mayor of Doljevac after the December 1992 Serbian local elections and was confirmed for another term in office after the 1996 local elections.
+He was chosen as mayor of Doljevac following the December 1992 Serbian local elections and was confirmed for another term in office after the 1996 local elections.

 He appeared in the fifteenth position on the SPS's electoral list for the Niš constituency in the 1993 Serbian parliamentary election.
 The list won twelve seats, and he was not subsequently included in its assembly delegation.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates from successful lists in numerical order, while the remaining two-thirds would be distributed amongst other candidates on the lists by the sponsoring parties.
 It was common practice for the latter mandates to be awarded out of numerical order.
 Cvetković could have been awarded a mandate despite his relatively low position on the list, although in the event he was not.)
 He later appeared in the fifth position on the SPS's list for Prokuplje in the 1997 parliamentary election and was again not awarded a mandate when the list won two out of six seats for the division.

 During the 1990s, the SPS dominated Serbia's political life under the authoritarian rule of Slobodan Milošević.
 Milošević was defeated by Vojislav Koštunica in the 2000 Yugoslavian presidential election, an event that prompted widespread changes in the political culture of Yugoslavia and Serbia.
 Cvetković was elected to the Chamber of Citizens in the concurrent Yugoslavian parliamentary election, receiving a mandate for the SPS in the Prokuplje division.
 The Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS) formed a coalition government with the Socialist People's Party of Montenegro (Socijalistička narodna partija Crne Gore, SNP) after the election, and Cvetković served as a member of the opposition.